FelixHoer/blog/README.md

 * **Authentication** (optional)
   * Stored in the filesystem: The user information is stored in a file.
 To add a new user the file is modified and those changes have to be transfered to the server.
-  * Stored in a database:
+  * Stored in a database: The user information is stored in a SQL database.

+A more detailed documentation can be found in the [doc folder](doc).

 ## Example Configurations